How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • concomitant and chronic diseases.

-In addition, prolonged exposure to direct sunlight and frequent visits to spas can cause a weakening of the protective reactions of the skin and lead to a rash.
+In addition, it can cause a weakening of the protective reactions of the skin and lead to the appearance of a rash. long stay under straight lines sun rays and frequent visits to spas.

 On the body

-A rash on the trunk is an indicator of the development of infectious diseases:
+A rash on the body is an indicator of the development of infectious diseases:

-• small red spots scattered throughout the body and not having an exact localization occur with syphilis, pink lichen and drug toxidermia;
+• small red spots scattered throughout the body and without precise localization occur with syphilis, pityriasis rosea and medicinal toxicoderma;

-• for psoriasis, dermatitis, allergies and most childhood infectious diseases, a red rash in the form of papules is characteristic, which forms small neoplasms that gradually spread throughout the torso.
+• psoriasis, dermatitis, allergies and most childhood infectious diseases are characterized by a red rash in the form of papules, which form small tumors that gradually spread throughout the torso.

-Only a dermatologist can make a diagnosis after examining the test result.
+Only a dermatologist can make a diagnosis after examining the test results.

-Dermatitis, fungal infections, poor personal hygiene, autoimmune and other diseases can lead to skin lesions on the hands and feet and the appearance of various rashes on them.
+Dermatitis, fungal infections, poor personal hygiene, autoimmune and other diseases can lead to skin damage on the arms and legs and the appearance of various rashes on them.

-It is impossible to ignore the rash on these parts of the body, as they can signal a weakening of the body's defense reactions, as well as be a consequence of an allergy to the use of a new product or the use of an inappropriate composition of the product.
+It is impossible to ignore a rash on these parts of the body, as they can signal a weakening of the body’s defense reactions, as well as be a consequence of an allergy to the use of a new product or the use of an inappropriate composition.

-Despite the fact that in an adult these diseases are more severe than in children, nevertheless, with proper and timely access to a doctor, they do not pose a danger.
+Despite the fact that in adults these diseases are more severe than in children, nevertheless, if they consult a doctor correctly and in a timely manner, they do not pose a danger.

-Much more dangerous infections and comorbidities, accompanied by a rash all over the body:
+Much more dangerous than infection and concomitant pathologies, accompanied by a rash throughout the body:

 • scarlet fever;